 A guidance document detailing standard measures for Meloidogyne species was prepared by the Panel on Phytosanitary Measures.

 17. Uncertainty

 This section lists and describes the sources of uncertainties in the PRA.
-This does not need to list all uncertainties, but the ones that are most critical to the assessment.
+This does not need to list all uncertainties, but the main uncertainties i.e. the ones that are most critical to the assessment.